-Millennium Capital Management Limited and Millennium Capital Partners LLP (collectively, “Millennium” or “we”, “our” or “us”) aim to protect your privacy as far as possible.
-Millennium is what is known as a “data controller” for the purposes of European data protection laws.
+Millennium Capital Management Limited, Millennium Capital Partners LLP, Millennium Operations Limited and Millennium Capital (DIFC) Ltd (collectively, “Millennium” or “we“, “our” or “us“) aim to protect your privacy as far as possible.
+Millennium is what is known as a “data controller” for the purposes of European and Dubai International Financial Centre (“DIFC”) data protection laws.
 Contact details are set out below.

 Applicability of this Privacy Notice

-This notice describes how we use personal data.
+This notice describes how we use personal data of individuals in the UK, EEA and the DIFC.
 It applies to recruitment applicants, former employees, professional contacts, visitors to our website, or others with whom we may communicate.

 How we obtain your information

-We may collect personal information from you when you use our website or otherwise engage in communication with us, or when you (or any entity you represent) enter into a contractual relationship with us, including, for example, as an employee or service provider.
+We may collect personal information from you when you use our website or otherwise engage in communication with us including, for example, submitting an employment application, or when you (or any entity you represent) enter into a contractual relationship with us, including, for example, as an employee or service provider.

 We collect information about you from a variety of sources, which may include:

 - any documents submitted to us, including any application forms;

 - our communication or correspondence with you, such as when you contact us by letter,